mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 Because `1` is greater than `0` then we know that the first number must be a bigger number.

-OK, now what if we pad them both to 64 digits?
+OK, now what if we zero-pad them both to 64 digits?
 Again they are exactly the same numbers as before, and they are the same length, but now they have lots of leading zeros:

 <div class="codeblock-container auto-wrap-on-mobile">